bomonike/bomonike.github.io/aws-onboarding2.md

 All this work can be done by one person.
 But "separation of duties" is shown how different departments can enable scaling and technical specialization.

-1. The IT department obtains and configures <strong>laptops</strong> with secure DNS settings,
-1. Password Manager, and utilities to keep <strong>secrets</strong> on and off computers.
+1. The <strong>IT department</strong> obtains and configures <strong>laptops</strong> with secure settings such as DNS.
+They install and configure apps such as Password Manager to keep <strong>secrets</strong> on and off computers.
+They also install utilities such as Slack, Discord, Zoom, and apps for learning.
+They also ensure training on their use.
-1. Architects define what <strong>services</strong> are used within each <strong>region</strong>.
+1. <strong>Architects</strong> define what <strong>services</strong> are used within each <strong>region</strong>.

-   Regions not used are disabled to prevent rogue charges from accumulating.
+   For example, they disable regions not used to prevent rogue usage.

 1. Architects also define <strong>policy files</strong> to specify the <strong>actions</strong> on AWS resources that each <strong>AWS Security Group</strong> is allowed to use.
 1. People handling <strong>Payables</strong> are fudiciaries of the <a  href="#StandAloneAccount">AWS Root Account created</a> with the credit card charges for billing.